 - The agency or I may end the fellowship at any time, with or without cause.

-- If my fellowship should end prior to completion of 400 hours or 10 weeks of full time employment, I will notify MJF immediately.
+- If my fellowship should end prior to completion of 400 hours or 10 weeks of full time employment as defined by the agency, I will notify MJF immediately.

-- If I do not complete the 400 hours or 10 weeks of full time employment commitment for any reason, whether voluntary or involuntary, the total stipend paid to me will be reduced and prorated based on service hours provided against the 400-hour or 10 weeks of full time employment requirement.
+- If I do not complete the 400 hours or 10 weeks of full time employment commitment for any reason, whether voluntary or involuntary, the total stipend paid to me will be reduced and prorated based on service hours provided.

 I agree that by virtue of submitting my application for the MJF 2022 Summer Fellowship Program I have read the above Contract and List of Responsibilities, and I agree to comply with them should I be offered and accept a fellowship as a MJF 2022 Summer Fellow.